ClickCease

 First, let's address what's an eviction.
 An eviction is considered a "legal process," which involves removing a person from a rental property.

 Now, why would you evict a tenant?
 There are many reasons.
 Most of the time, tenants get evicted because they don't pay rent.
+However, even if the tenant did pay rent, any other lease violation can cause the landlord to start an eviction process.

-As mentioned before, there are different rules for evictions in each state, so landlords must ensure they're following the law if they want to avoid legal problems in the future.
+There are different rules for evictions in each state, so landlords must ensure they're following the law if they want to avoid legal problems in the future.

 • Changing the locks to the unit